BlockchainCommons/BCSwiftSecureComponents/Docs/0-INTRODUCTION.md

 * **Selective Disclosure:** Redaction
 * **Data Architecture:** Directed Graph

-Please see [Appendix A](A-ALGORITHMS.md) for the reasons behind these decisions.
+Please see [Appendix A](A-ALGORITHMS.md) for the reasons behind these algorithmic decisions.